-A tell-tale sign of an emotionally unavailable man is a lack of empathy.
+A tell-tale signs of an emotionally unavailable man is a lack of empathy.
 So check for these signs before you get too committed.

-Lookout for these signs, as they signify that your man lacks empathy:
+Lookout for these signs of an emotionally unavailable man, as they signify that your man might be detached:

 Emotionally unavailable men can’t see past their needs and feelings.
 And women often confuse the sensitive, wounded man with the emotionally available man.

 But just because a man can easily cry doesn’t mean that he’s compassionate.
 Sensitivity does not equal empathy.
 Some emotionally unavailable men are compassionate — they give to charities, they listen to their friends’ problems, they lend money to friends and family members.